MacroUniverse/SLISC/README.md

 * `libflint-arb-dev` is only tested for 2.19, (currently Ubuntu has an earlier version) compile from source if needed.

 ## Recommended Programming Style
-* All SLISC containers types (e.g. `MatComp`, `VecDoub`) should be returned by reference as a parameter of a function.
+* Only very trivial templates and classes should be used for code readability.
+Code generation should be used in place of complex templates and classes.
+* Function overloading should be preferred over class members.
 * Avoid using unsigned integer types when possible.
 They are not supported by the library for now.
 Use `size(std::vector<>)` in `arithmetic.h` instead of `vector::size()` when needed.
+* All SLISC containers types (e.g. `MatComp`, `VecDoub`) should be returned by reference as a parameter of a function.
 * Generally, functions output arguments can not be any of the input arguments (this is called aliasing), unless this function is element-wise.
 * Intrinsic types are renamed inside the library.
 For example, `Bool` is `bool`, `Int` is 32-bit integer, `Doub` is `double` (64-bit); `Comp` is `std::complex<Doub>`. `Llong` is `long long`.
 * A type with `_I` suffix is the `const` or `reference to const` version of that type, used in function parameter declarations to indicate an input argument.
 Similarly, `_O` means output (reference type), `_IO` means both input and output (reference type).
 Note that a reference to an `_O` or `_IO` types is still a reference type.